webix-hub/docs/data/api/refs/ui.uploader.md

 - api/link/ui.uploader_setvalue.md - sets a new value for the component
 - api/link/ui.uploader_show.md - makes the component visible
 - api/ui.uploader_stopupload.md - cancel current upload
-- api/link/ui.uploader_sync.md - allows you to sync two copy of data (all or just a part of it) from one DataCollection to another
+- api/link/ui.uploader_sync.md - allows you to sync two copies of data (all or just a part of it) from one DataCollection to another
 - api/link/ui.uploader_unbind.md - breaks "bind" link
 - api/link/ui.uploader_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command }}